aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Among the most popular object oriented languages is C++, developed in the 1980s by Danish computer scientist Bjarne Stroustrup (1950-) as an extension of the extremely popular C programming language that allowed the use of object oriented constructs.

-It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have partly been attempts at curtailing C++'s complexity while retaining its power; C++ is a very powerful language that, unfortunately, is also a huge hodgepodge of features accumulated over the years, starting from all of the C programming language, which had to be supported from the start.
+It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have partly been attempts at curtailing C++'s complexity while retaining its power; C++ is a very powerful language that, unfortunately, is also a huge hodgepodge of features accumulated over the years, and retained due to backwards compatibility concerns, starting from all of the C programming language, which had to be supported from the start.

+The early association with languages such as Simula and C++ which were basically procedural languages with object oriented features tacked on top, has lead to the modern impression that OOP is somewhat necessarily an imperative programming paradigm.
+This is not strictly true, OOP can work even without the need for mutable state and explicit flow control characteristic of imperative languages; in fact, Object Oriented and Functional programming can even coexist relatively well in a language, as is demonstrated by Scala.

+As has become customary, we will quote Dijsktra, who once said, critisizing OOP, that: "Object-oriented programming is an exceptionally bad idea which could only have originated in California."

+Despite the many critics, some illustrous such as Dijsktra,

 // https://www.quora.com/What-are-the-main-differences-between-Simula-and-Smalltalk